Updated: Sep 11

 I want to share with you a chapter from the book, my favorite color ... green.

-Relax and just get lost in this incredible color ...
+Relax and just get lost in the incredible color green ...

 What would we do without green?
 Would we have blue grass and a green sky?
 Or maybe we would have grass the color of pink flamingos and the sky would be yellow and the sun purple.
 I kind of think it's all perfect just the way God made it.
 What do you think?